Skip to main content

 The Johns Hopkins Center for Health Security works to address health-related misinformation and disinformation by conducting research, identifying best practices, educating public health practitioners and policymakers, and furthering policy solutions to the problem.

-Past work conducted on misinformation and disinformation includes:
+Our work on misinformation and disinformation includes:

 Project Team

-(listed in alphabetical order)
+(sections listed in alphabetical order)

 Lead: Tara Kirk Sell, PhD, MA